-Hurdles or hurdling is a track and field sport which involves running and jumping over obstacles at speed.
+Hurdles or hurdling is a track and field sport that involves running and jumping over obstacles at speed.
 Hurdling is part of athletics at the Olympic Games.

 Hurdling is the basis of a few track and field events.
 In the said events, obstacles or barriers which are called hurdles are set to which each athlete must jump over.
 Failure to do so may get an athlete disqualified.
 The standard hurdle race is 110 meters for men and 100 meters for women.
 There is also a 400-meter hurdle race for both men and women.